Freight Procurement Guide for Commodity Traders (6 Chapters, 2026)

 Commodity markets in 2026 face a convergence of pressures: tightening regulations, volatile freight rates (the BDI swung 45% in Q4 2025 alone), and increasing scrutiny of procurement processes by banks and compliance teams.
 Trading desks that still rely on email tendering are exposed on three fronts simultaneously:

-- Financial exposure: Broker collusion in email tendering adds 15–25% to freight rates.
-For a desk spending $6M annually on freight, that's $900K–$1.5M in preventable overspend.
-(Read: How broker collusion works)
+- Financial exposure: informal bid signalling in email tendering adds 15–25% to freight rates.
+For a desk spending $6M annually on freight, that's six-figure leakage on large desks in preventable overspend.
+(Read: How informal bid signalling works)

 - Operational exposure: Email tender cycles of 3–5 days cause cargo window mismatches and demurrage incidents averaging $50,000 each.
 (Read: The demurrage–speed link)